Spicadox/TwitCastingDownloader/README.md

 Update 4/22/2021: Rate-limiting has been removed a couple days ago

+Note: Now that yt-dlp has fixed their extractors for Twitcasting it is recommended to use yt-dlp instead.
+The only current advantage of this program over yt-dlp is the ability to more or less automate the processes of downloading/archiving all locked videos given a password text file.

 ### Installation
 Requires [FFMPEG](https://ffmpeg.org/download.html) in the current working directory or in PATH.